mossyegghead01/mossyegghead01/README.md

 Well hello there

-Currently actively working with these languages:
+🗨️ Currently actively working with these languages:
-- Java
 - Python
+- C#
+- C

-Languages I've used in the past:
+🕒 Languages I've used in the past:
 - Javascript
+- Java
 - C++
-- Lua (Specifically Luau, Roblox fork of Lua)
+- Lua
-- C#
+- GDscript (Language used in godot game engine)

-Some probably interesting about me:
+🤔 Some probably interesting about me:
 - Absolutely sucks at anything graphical.
-- Self taught (Which means I'm probably sucks at the very technical level)
+- ~Self taught (Which means I'm probably sucks at the very technical level)~ Finally in college!

-Current Active project: None
+🏃‍➡️ Current Active project: None

+🧠 Fun fact: My codes are as tidy and well-documented as my college notes.
+That is to say, I don't know where my discreet mathematics notes are, and I don't know how my professor’s talk about morals have anything to do with Program Design Methods.

 Well...
 What eles are you expecting me to say here?